MuhammadHuzaifaJaved/RESTAURANT-MANAGEMENT-SYSTEM/README.md

-**🍽️ Restaurant Management System
+🍽️ Restaurant Management System

-**A Java-based console application that streamlines key restaurant operations such as order management, customer tracking, and billing.
-Designed with simplicity and functionality in mind, this system uses file-based persistence to ensure data is retained across sessions.
+A Java-based console application designed to simplify restaurant operations such as order processing, customer tracking, and billing.
+The system offers an intuitive menu-driven interface and uses file-based persistence to maintain data across sessions.

-**🚀 Features
+🚀 Features

-****🏪 Restaurant & Customer Management**
+🏢 Restaurant & Customer Management

-Store basic restaurant information (name, address, phone number)
+Store restaurant details: name, address, and phone number

-Add, update, delete, and view customer orders
+Add, update, delete, and display customer orders

-**📋 Interactive Food Menu
+📋 Interactive Food Menu

-**Display menu items with prices
+Display list of food items with prices

-Let customers select items, define quantities, and auto-calculate the total bill
+Allow item selection, specify quantities, and calculate total bill

-**📦 Order Processing
+🧾 Order Processing

-**Handle multiple orders per session
+Manage multiple orders in one session

-Generate itemized bills including total amount
+Generate itemized bills with total cost

-**💾 Data Persistence
+💾 Data Persistence

-**Save order details (customer name, order number, bill) to a file (food.txt)
+Save order records (customer name, order number, bill) to food.txt

-Automatically load data when the program restarts
+Load existing order data on application startup

-**🔍 Search & Reporting
+🔍 Search & Reports

-**Search orders by order number
+Search orders by order number

-View a summarized report of all recorded orders
+View a summary report of all orders

-**🛠️ Technologies Used
+🛠️ Technologies Used

-**Java (Object-Oriented Programming, Inheritance, File I/O)
+Java (OOP, Inheritance, File I/O)

-java.util.Scanner (User input handling)

-java.io (File read/write operations)
+java.util (for input using Scanner)

+java.io (for reading/writing files)

-**🧪 How to Run
+▶️ How to Run

-**Compile and run the test.java file (main driver class).
+Compile and execute the test.java file (main driver class)

-Use the interactive console menu to:
+Use the console menu to:

 Add, update, or delete orders

-Search existing orders
+Search orders or view order reports

-View summary reports